carolrizzi/mentor/README.md

 poetry install
 ```

 To test the project, you can run it either with Docker Compose or locally with Poetry.
-To run it locally, first run docker compose with just the PostgreSQL and Redis services:
+To run it locally, first run Docker Compose with just the PostgreSQL and Redis services:
 ```bash
 docker compose up -d db redis
 ```